Introduction to Primary Index in Teradata

 1. Unique Primary Index

-It allows only the unique values in the column that is set to Unique primary index.
-That is duplicates aren’t allowed in that column at all, That’s why it’s called as Unique Primary Index.
-Data distribution is even in the case of unique primary index and it is a one AMP specific operation.
+It allows only the unique values in the column that is set to a Unique primary index.
+That is, duplicates aren’t allowed in that column at all; that’s why it’s called a Unique Primary Index.
+Data distribution is even in the case of a unique primary index, and it is a one AMP specific operation.

 The syntax of defining the unique primary index during the creation of the table is given below: